city-scape/CityScape_Raw_Data_Decoder/README.md

 **Decompress.exe won't run:**

 -Try installing recent version of .NET Framework (Windows) or Mono (Linux).

+**Decoded data look incorrect.**

+-Check if you used the correct parser script - psdFile_process.py for aggregated PSD files, rawIQ_process.py for raw I-Q data files.

+-If you suspect that the data generated from the station is incorrect (=fault of the station, not the parser), try contacting the station administrator.

 **It takes very long (several minutes) to decode data.**